Guide to Using Your New Wix Studio Website Template

 Upload an Image: If you want to use an image as the background, upload one from your computer or choose from Wix’s free media library.

 Choose a Video Background: For added impact, you can select a video background from Wix’s stock videos.
-Be mindful of using video backgrounds sparingly as they can affect page loading speeds.
+Be mindful of using video backgrounds sparingly, as they can affect page loading speeds.

 Customizing Background Layout and Effects